Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 It's always euphoric to witness the cutting-edge action and twisty plot progression of Shingeki no Kyojin.
 That is why it's not surprising that many pairs of overzealous eyes are fixated on it.
 It's very easy to notice that this show is actually carving a mark in anime history.
 That's Shingeki no Kyojin for you!

 With a burning passion, I urge you to keep pace with Shingeki no Kyojin up to the end of its third season (if you still haven't).
-It's one of the major climax point of the series.
+It's one of the major climax points of the series.
 From here on, this show will not only be shaking the world to its core, but eventually shatter it with a ginormous rumbling.
 The epic finale is nigh!

 4. Sword Art Online: Alicization

-I find it fascinating that the "Alicization" arc of Sword Art Online, which started in 2018, persisted until it woed everyone in the first quarter of 2019.
+I find it fascinating that the "Alicization" arc of Sword Art Online, which started in 2018, persisted until it wowed everyone in the first quarter of 2019.
 What's even more fascinating is that its second cour, the "War of Underworld," aired and unexpectedly brought upon a glorious impression in the last quarter of 2019.
 I'm confident to say that is whole "Alicization" arc is definitely one of the best arcs of the series.
 Well played, Sword Art Online!

 What Sword Art Online: Alicization did great in 2019 is that it actually really emphasized the words "Sword" and "Art" from its title pretty well.
 This particular arc is jam-packed with high-end action and stunning visuals.
 It also has a beautiful soundtrack that really matches the splendor of its entirety.
 Sadly, this show still quite fails in some aspects of its dramatization and character development.
 However, I am thoroughly satisfied with how this arc turned out.
 This arc will eventually continue to its finale, so there's still so much to be gained and experienced.